 - Holiday period: no activities that are required or mandatory for the programme.
 This refers to the time periods when the buildings are closed (on holidays, on the Friday after Ascension Day and during Christmas Holiday). - Recess: no scheduled educational activities, but projects and tests/ resits may be scheduled.
-This refers to fall, spring and summer break. - 1) The academic year starts on Monday in the working week in which 1 September falls.
-If 1 September falls in a weekend, the academic year starts on the following Monday. - 2) Educational activities and tests take place on weekdays (Mon-Fri) and on Saturday.
+This refers to fall, spring and summer break.

+The academic year starts on Monday in the working week in which 1 September falls.
+If 1 September falls in a weekend, the academic year starts on the following Monday.
+For students who start the programme on a regular intake in February the academic year starts at the beginning of the second semester.

+Educational activities and tests take place on weekdays (Mon-Fri) and on Saturday.